 Making things right

 We’re proud to say the way we look after our customers has made us one of the UK’s top energy suppliers (from customers’ reviews on TrustPilot to being Which?
-Recommended four years in a row, to being the only utility on the UK Customer Satisfaction Index’s Top 25 brands).
+Recommended five years in a row, to being the only utility on the UK Customer Satisfaction Index’s Top 25 brands).
 But of course, we’re not perfect.

 Excellent customer service means being accountable and transparent: owning it when things go wrong, fixing our mistakes and making it up to people.